crumblingstatue/noten/README.md

 # Processing the templates
 Noten reads each template in the `directories.input` directory, processes them, and outputs the generated documents to `directories.output`.
+It only processes files with the extension `.noten`.

 ## Template syntax
 ### Attribute list